“If people aren’t calling you crazy, you aren’t thinking big enough.” – Richard Branson

 The CEO tour is about exploring these questions, in collaboration with other CEOs.

 Michael wants to sit down beside the key people in each company and learn from them.
 What drives them, what forms their sales process, and what gets in the way?
-A natural mentor and productivity master; his favourite tool is a whiteboard.
+A natural mentor and productivity master; his favorite tool is a whiteboard.

 Meeting face-to-face captures attention, engages conversation, and drives productive collaboration.
 How often does the CEO take the time to come to your place of work?
 This road trip is about championing the SME and literally going the extra mile (2,400 approximately!).